koshevy/oapi3codegen/README.md

 ### Ideology

-- **Data format loyalty:** it's should be as useful as it possible regardless validity of source data.
+- **Data format loyalty:** it's should be as useful as it possible regardless validity of source mocks.
 - **Integration**: solution should be able to be integrated to any system (at least, based on NPM).
 It's mean, should have CLI and API.

 ### Why not swagger-codegen?